A CBD Oil benefits list, plus my experience with this miracle worker. (Image below is of Equilibria)

-If you don’t like the taste, my method of choice might not work for you.
-But don’t worry!
-You could also add a dropper of oil to your morning coffee, tea, or matcha!
-You could also add it to your food if you want to get creative.
+If you don’t like the taste, you can also add a dropper of oil to your morning coffee, tea, or smoothie!

 Eat a gummy

-There are a lot of delicious gummies out there – I’ve tried both Sunday Scaries and Not Pot and they’re great.
-That being said, you’re obviously not getting straight CBD… there’s sugar and other ingredients in there to make them taste like a treat.
-Just something to keep in mind since the addition of sugar can be really counterproductive.
+There are a lot of delicious gummies out there – I’ve tried both Sunday Scaries and Not Pot.
+While they taste good, you’re obviously not getting straight CBD… there’s sugar and other ingredients in there to make them taste like a treat.
+Just something to keep in mind since the addition of sugar can be really counterproductive, especially at night.

 Apply CBD Lotion

 If you have achey joints, sore muscles, or even menstrual cramps – I recommend Equilibria’s relief cream.
 Adam asks me to help me put it on his knees and back nearly every night now!
 I love that it tingles a little bit after you put it on.
 It’s very relaxing!